In the Bay Area, JS Robertson and his finance team are bringing new ideas to the financial

 companies in the Bay Area.

-Mr. Robertson is the co-founder of investment firm Robertson Stephens, which helped build
+Mr. Robertson is the co-founder of the investment firm Robertson Stephens, which helped build

 the financial infrastructure behind the fast-growing technology sector.
 The firm was later